rddim/TotalCommanderPortable/Other/Source/Readme.txt

 All other entries (AkelPadPortable, GeanyPortable, gVimPortable, Notepad++Portable, Notepad2Portable, Notepad2-modPortable)* allows you to use one** of them as default editor (F4).
-*Please note that you must have it previously installed in the same directory as TotalCommanderPortable
+*Please note that you must have it previously installed in the same parent directory as TotalCommanderPortable
 **Please note that ONLY one can be set to true.
 The default is false.

 Section [ExtViewer]